 There are a lot of important considerations when your car is totaled and you still owe money on it.
 Professional assistance can help clarify your rights and help you determine the best way to proceed.
-Contact a qualified local attorney for a free initial claim review to learn more about how they can help protect your interests after an accident.
+Contact a qualified local attorney to learn more about how they can help protect your interests after an accident.

 Contact a qualified auto accident attorney to make sure your rights are protected.